Timur-Cheryapov/file-explorer/README.md

 - Share files
 - Open files
 - See recent changes with the blue dot near the file icon
+- For better user experience, folders are **always** displayed first

 ## Built With